 You’re reading a Shoplo blog right now.

 This is the exact point of this blog.
-The overall goal of our blog (and most others) is to educate and inform to the point where readers trust the brand enough to make a purchase.
-By the way – go sign up for your free 15-day web store trial.
+The overall goal of our blog is to educate and inform to the point where readers trust the brand enough to make a purchase.

-So that’s great for a Software company like us, but what about a fashion brand?
+So that’s great for a Software company like us, but what about a clothing design brand?

 Kiran from Sydney-based streetwear label Inverse Culture explains that blogging can go beyond building that emotional rapport and help the technical side of things.